SpineEventEngine/documentation/docs/content/docs/1/introduction/project-structure.md

 Following standard Gradle conventions a manually written code is created under the `src/main/` directory with subdirectories `proto`, `java`, etc. for corresponding languages.

-After a project is defined in Gradle, a work on a module usually starts in the
+After a project is defined in Gradle, a work on a module usually starts in the `proto` directory.
-the `proto` directory.

 ## Generated code